PacificBiosciences/ccs/README.md

  - **Debian 9** and newer
  - **Red Hat Enterprise Linux 7** and newer

+### Why do I get more yield if I increase `--min-passes`
+For versions newer than 3.0.0 and older than 4.2.0, we required that after draft generation, at least `--min-passes` subreads map back to the draft.
+Imagine the following scenario, a ZMW with 10 subreads generates a draft to which only a single subread aligns.
+This draft is of low quality and does not represent the ZMW, yet if you ask for `--min-passes 1`, this low quality draft is being used.
+Starting with version 4.2.0, we switch to an additional percentage threshold of 51% aligning subreads to avoid this problem.
+This fixes the majority of discrepencies for less than three passes.

+Why do we have this problem at all, shouldn't the draft stage be robust enough?
+Robustness comes with speed trade-offs.
+We have a cascade of different draft generators, from very fast and unstabler to slow and robust.
+If a ZMW fails to generate a draft for a fast generator, it falls back multiple times until it reaches the slower and more robust generator.
+This approach is still much faster than always relying on the robust generator.

 ## Licenses
 PacBio® tool _ccs_, distributed via Bioconda, is licensed under [BSD-3-Clause-Clear](https://spdx.org/licenses/BSD-3-Clause-Clear.html)